Everything You Need to Know About the Winklevoss Twins in 5 Minutes

 Fast forward to the end of 2017, the year Bitcoin became mainstream and incredibly valuable.
 By the start of 2018, one Bitcoin was worth about $14,000 — making the Winklevoss twins Bitcoin billionaires.

-In the first months of 2018, it slid back to $6,000 to $7,000 a coin, a precipitous fall but still an impressive return on their investment.
-The future will tell if they end up victors or fools on this score.
+In the first months of 2018, it slid back to $6,000 to $7,000 a coin — while it was precipitous fall, it was still an impressive return on their investment.

 Banking on Crypto

-They also own $350 million in other cryptos, mostly main Bitcoin rival Ethereum, and in 2015 they started and remain majority owners of cryptocurrency exchange Gemini, one of the largest around.
-Combine all of this and it’s likely their joint holdings exceed $2 billion by the end of 2017.
+They also own $350 million in other cryptos, mostly main Bitcoin rival Ethereum, and in 2015 they started and remain majority owners of cryptocurrency exchange Gemini.
+Their joint holdings exceeded $2 billion by the end of 2017.

 A Different View of Cryptocurrency